JonasAlaif/russol-artifact/README.md

 ## Alternatives (building locally)

-Both images can also be found on Docker Hub (`docker pull jonasalaif/russol`), additionally the `Dockerfile` to manually build the `jonasalaif/russol` image (`docker build -t jonasalaif/russol .`) is included in the artifact.
+Both images can also be found on Docker Hub (e.g. `docker pull jonasalaif/russol`), additionally the `Dockerfile` to manually build either of the images (e.g. `docker build -t jonasalaif/russol .`) are included in the artifact.

 One can also build the tool locally, by following the same steps as in the Dockerfile; the tool depends on `jre`/`sbt`, `z3` and `rustc`/`cargo`.
 Once these are installed run `cargo build --release` from the `russol-alpha` directory to build the frontend, and then `cargo run --release --bin ruslic path/to/test/file.rs` will build the backend during first execution.
-Compared to the process described here, the artifact can be evaluated locally in exactly the same way, but with `docker run -it ... jonasalaif/russol [args]` replaced by `cargo [args]`.
+Compared to the process described in this file, the artifact can be evaluated locally in exactly the same way, but with `docker run --rm -it ... jonasalaif/russol [args]` replaced by `cargo [args]`.

 # Step-by-Step Instructions